SimonGomezUniv/doc/td3_ReverseProxy.md

 ### stickiness

 - configure a cookie to ensure stickiness
-- do a few request using your brother
+- do a few request using your browser
 - do a few request using your curl
 - explain the diference